The 1970s brought me to yoga and yoga to me.

 - Sessions in English or French

-“Norma has been leading weekly yoga sessions at The Globe and Mail’s head office for almost 2 years now.
+“Norma is celebrating one year of leading weekly yoga sessions at The Globe and Mail’s head office.
 She is appreciated for ensuring that every class is fresh, rigorous and rejuvenating.
-She is welcoming to participants of all levels, is nourishing and non-judgemental.”
+Norma is welcoming to participants of all levels.
+She’s nourishing and non-judgemental.
+I highly recommend Norma!”

 — Jane Avery

-“The Tuesday practice with Norma helps me re-energize during a busy work week and helps me feel strong, relaxed and in tune with my body.
+“It’s always a special treat when I get to see Norma on Tuesday for an hour.
+She helps me reenergize during a busy work week and helps me feel strong, relaxed and in tune with my body.
 She is truly a blessing and is filled with positive energy that she generously transfers to me.”

 — Irene Dorosh, Account Manager, The Globe and Mail